Ireland

 Amaranthus caudatus

-An Amaranth novelty!
-Amaranths usually come in solid colors, so Mira is a pleasant refreshment.
-The color isn't solid; it blends between green, dusty pink, and burgundy.
-A fantastic and delicate combination!
-Amaranth is an unrivaled filler for bouquets.
-Easy to grow, fast-growing, and adds beautiful structure to either a garden bed or a bouquet.
+An Amaranth novelty.
+Usually, you encounter solid colors with amaranths, so 'Mira' is a pleasant refreshment.
+The color is not solid; it shifts between green, antique pink, and burgundy.
+A great and delicate combination!
+Amaranth is an unbeatable filler for bouquets.
+Simple to grow, fast-growing, and adding beautiful structure whether to a garden bed or a bouquet.

 Helleborus orientalis